Order of St Michael and St George: Description

 It is used to honour individuals who have rendered important services in relation to Commonwealth or foreign nations.
 People are appointed to the Order rather than awarded it.
-British Ambassadors to foreign nations are regularly appointed as KCMGs, DCMGs, or CMGs.
-For example, the former British Ambassador to the United States, Sir David Manning, was appointed a CMG when he worked for the British Foreign and Commonwealth Office (FCO), and then after his appointment as British Ambassador to the US, he was promoted to a Knight Commander (KCMG).
+British Ambassadors to foreign nations are regularly appointed KCMGs, DCMGs or CMGs.
+For example, the former British Ambassador to the United States Sir David Manning was appointed Companion (CMG) when he worked for the British Foreign and Commonwealth Office (FCO), and then, after his appointment as British Ambassador to the US, he was promoted to Knight Commander (KCMG).
 It is the traditional award for members of the FCO.

 The Order's motto is Auspicium melioris ævi (Latin for "Token of a better age").
-Its patron saints, as the name suggests, are St. Michael the Archangel, and St. George, patron saint of England and of soldiers.
+Its patron saints, as the name suggests, are St. Michael the Archangel and St. George, patron saint of England and of soldiers.
 One of its primary symbols is that of St Michael trampling over and subduing Satan in battle.

-The Order is the sixth-most senior in the British honours system, after The Most Noble Order of the Garter, The Most Ancient and Most Noble Order of the Thistle, The Most Illustrious Order of St Patrick, The Most Honourable Order of the Bath, and The Most Exalted Order of the Star of India.
-The third of the aforementioned Orders—which relates to Ireland, no longer fully a part of the United Kingdom—still exists but is in disuse; no appointments have been made to it since 1936.
-The last of the Orders on the list, related to India, has also been in disuse since that country's independence in 1947.
+The Order is the sixth-most senior in the British honours system, after the Most Noble Order of the Garter, the Most Ancient and Most Noble Order of the Thistle, the Most Illustrious Order of St Patrick, the Most Honourable Order of the Bath and the Most Exalted Order of the Star of India.
+The third of the aforementioned orders—which relates to Ireland, no longer fully a part of the United Kingdom—still exists but is in disuse; no appointments have been made to it since 1936.
+The last of the orders on the list, related to India, has also been in disuse since that country's independence in 1947.

 History

 The Prince Regent founded the Order to commemorate the British amical protectorate over the Ionian Islands, which had come under British control in 1814 and had been granted their own constitution as the United States of the Ionian Islands in 1817.
 It was intended to reward "natives of the Ionian Islands and of the island of Malta and its dependencies, and for such other subjects of His Majesty as may hold high and confidential situations in the Mediterranean".

 In 1864, however, the protectorate ended and the Ionian Islands became part of Greece.
 A revision of the basis of the Order in 1868, saw membership granted to those who "hold high and confidential offices within Her Majesty's colonial possessions, and in reward for services rendered to the Crown in relation to the foreign affairs of the Empire".
 Accordingly, nowadays, almost all Governors-General and Governors feature as recipients of awards in the order, typically as Knights or Dames Grand Cross.

-In 1965 the order was opened to women, with Evelyn Bark becoming the first female CMG in 1967.
+In 1965, the order was opened to women, with Evelyn Bark becoming the first female CMG in 1967.

 Composition

+The British sovereign is the Sovereign of the Order and appoints all other members of the Order (by convention, on the advice of the Government).